 Common Scenarios Without a Valid Beneficiary Form

-Many families face confusion when a policyholder dies without an up-to-date FEGLI designation.
-Understanding typical scenarios can clarify the impact of the order of precedence.- Surviving Spouse and Children: If a spouse exists but no beneficiary form designates them, the spouse generally receives the entire benefit.
+- Surviving Spouse and Children: If a spouse exists but no beneficiary form designates them, the spouse generally receives the entire benefit.
 Children are not automatically included unless a form specifies otherwise.
 This can lead to disputes if children or other relatives expected to inherit funds.

 - Estranged Relationships: A legally recognized spouse or child may still be entitled to proceeds even if they are estranged from the policyholder.
 FEGLI regulations do not account for family dynamics.
 Legal counsel can help navigate claims and ensure that the appropriate person receives benefits.